RufelleEmmanuelPactol/Tukma-Backend/README.md

 - All interview messages are stored in a SQLite database
 - The system handles duplicate interview checks to prevent creating multiple interviews for the same user

-## Known Issues and Limitations

-1. The `message_count` field in the `/get_messages` endpoint response always returns 0
-2. There's a typo in the response where "access_key" is spelled as "acces_key"

 ## Security Considerations

 - This API does not implement authentication for API calls